bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

 ## Project
 *

-## API Design
+## API Design - This is how you'll interface with the API and what is required from every endpoint.

 ### GET '/smurfs'
-  * to read all the smurfs in the smurf db simply write a get to the endpoint `'/smurfs'`
+  * to retreive an array all the smurfs in the Smurf DB simply write a get to the endpoint `'/smurfs'`

 ### POST '/smurfs'
-* to add a smurf into the smurf DB you'll need all three fields
+* to add a smurf into the Smurf DB you'll need all three fields
 * example
 ```
 {